Ken Gatward: Operation Squabble

-Intelligence gathered by Major Ben Cowburn of the Special Operations Executive (SOE) in the early Spring of 1942 showed that the Germans paraded down the Champs-Élysées in Paris every day between 12:15 and 12:45.
-With this information, Air Chief Marshal Sir Philip Joubert de la Ferté, the Commander-in-Chief of Coastal Command, devised a propaganda idea to boost the morale of the French by draping the Arc de Triomphe with the French tricolour.

-He called in Flt Lt Gatward to see if he would volunteer for the "unsafe" mission.
-Gatward had already undertaken numerous low-level daylight attacks, so he, along with his navigator, Sgt Gilbert 'George' Fern, agreed.
+Intelligence gathered by Major Ben Cowburn of the Special Operations Executive (SOE) in the early spring of 1942 showed that the Germans paraded down the Champs-Élysées in Paris every day between 12:15 and 12:45.
+Air Chief Marshal Sir Philip Joubert de la Ferté, the Commander-in-Chief of Coastal Command, devised a propaganda idea to boost the morale of the French by draping the Arc de Triomphe with the French tricolour.
+He called on Flt Lt Gatward to see if he would volunteer for the "unsafe" mission.
+Gatward had already undertaken numerous low-level daylight attacks and he and the navigator, Sgt Gilbert 'George' Fern, agreed.
 The plan was to fly at low level down the Champs-Élysées, strafe the German soldiers on parade and as a backup target, attack the Kriegsmarine headquarters in the Ministère de la Marine (the former home of the French Naval Ministry).

-On 5 May 1942 Gatward and Fern began to practice for the daring raid by attacking a shipwreck in the English Channel.
-They also pored over maps of Paris and the best routes to both get in and out of the city.

-Prior to the raid Gatward and Fern obtained a Tricolour from Portsmouth Harbour and had it cut into two.
+On 5 May 1942 Gatward and Fern began to practice for the raid by attacking a shipwreck in the English Channel.
+They also pored over maps of Paris and the best routes in and out of the city.
+Gatward and Fern obtained a Tricolour from Portsmouth Harbour and had it cut into two.
 Each section was weighted with iron and they tested dropping them from a hangar roof to see how they unfurled.
 The flags were then installed on their Beaufighter Mk Ic (code ND-C, serial T4800).
 One section was to be draped over the Arc de Triomphe, the other over the ministry.